cabejackson/portfolio3/README.md

 # Caleb Jackson Portfolio

 This is my first portfolio, I can't wait to add more projects as I learn more!
-I utilized css and JavaScript w/in this project.
+I utilized css and HTML within this project.

 ## About Me
 I use he/they pronouns.
 Based in D.C.
 I love reading and code.